-The Samsung Galaxy S10e is the company's flagship phone with 2019 specs and features at 2016 prices, giving consumers the opportunity to nab top features form the Galaxy S10 at a solid discount.
+The Samsung Galaxy S10e was the company's flagship phone with 2019 specs and features at 2016 prices, giving consumers the opportunity to nab top features form the Galaxy S10 at a solid discount.

-In such a way, the S10e (‘e’ for ‘essential’) has plenty in common with the Apple iPhone 11, and it’s easy to see it as the Samsung budget flagship for its line: both pack the standout perks of their generation while shaving off a few extras present in their costlier siblings.
-Now that Apple's budget flagship has an ultrawide camera and improved software, the S10e's list of novel features is a bit shorter, though its smaller size is still a bonus for some.
+In such a way, the S10e (‘e’ for ‘essential’) has plenty in common with the Apple iPhone 12 mini, and it’s easy to see it as the Samsung budget flagship for its line: both pack the standout perks of their generation while shaving off a few extras present in their costlier siblings.
+While Apple's new compact flagship has better specs and 5G connectivity, the S10e is still a cheaper option.

 But you probably won't be picking between either less-expensive device - you'll be eyeballing those handsets compared to their costlier siblings.
 We found the S10e to a robust phone that's worth forgoing the extra perks in the S10 (which is $150/£113/AU$210 more) or the S10 Plus ($250/£189/AU$350 more).
 As a bonus, the S10e’s smaller dimensions will certainly appeal to folks who don't appreciate the increasing size of flagship phones.